dieser-niko/dieser-niko.github.io/README.md

 or dieserniko on most places online.

 I'm currently in an apprenticeship as a software developer since late 2020.

-My current programming language skills are currently limited to python only, but sooner or later I'll probably start with JavaScript as my second language.
+My programming language skills are limited to python only, but sooner or later I'll probably start with JavaScript as my second language.

 ## Projects
 Currently I don't have that much open-source projects, since I'm not really used to create a repository for my projects.